n0rvyn/aipilot/README.md

 3. Click Install, then Enable

 Or install manually:
-1. Download the latest release from the [releases page](https://github.com/norvyn/aipilot/releases)
+1. Download the latest release files (`main.js`, `styles.css`, and `manifest.json`) from the [releases page](https://github.com/norvyn/aipilot/releases)
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` directory
+2. Create a folder named `aipilot` in your Obsidian vault's `.obsidian/plugins/` directory
+3. Place the downloaded files in this folder
-3. Restart Obsidian and enable the plugin in Settings → Community plugins
+4. Restart Obsidian and enable the plugin in Settings → Community plugins

 ## Setup